rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 A small note by [@VladZhukov0] about drawing lines and chains with signed distance fields.
 The resulted lines are nice looking on edges and have rounded corners.
-Chains for this article assumed to be opaque.
+Chains for this article are assumed to be opaque.

 Check out the [online demo](https://pum-purum-pum-pum.github.io/lines/) and its [source code](https://github.com/pum-purum-pum-pum/Lines).